FFede0/RL4CC/config_files/README.md

   - the `resume_unfinished` field, related to the possibilty of resuming an experiment left in the `RUNNING` state.
 By default, it is `True`.

+> [!NOTE]
-**Note**: currently, only the `HyperOpt` search algorithm and the `ASHAScheduler` are implemented.
+> Currently, only the `HyperOpt` search algorithm and the `ASHAScheduler` are
+> implemented.

+> [!WARNING]
-:warning::warning::warning: **Note:** experiments left in the `TERMINATED` state cannot be resumed: you have to start a new experiment from scratch if you want to test new parameters or change other configuration terms as the metric, mode or number of tune trials.
+> **Note:** experiments left in the `TERMINATED` state cannot be resumed: you have to start a new experiment from scratch if you want to test new parameters or change other configuration terms as the metric, mode or number of tune trials.

 Sample configuration: